 Because every piece of information on the internet is organized relationally to everything else on the internet, with a little basic understanding of a URL’s components, URLs make it simple to understand how the page you’re looking at relates to all the other pages around it.
-FullStory exploits this predicability in our Query Builder enabling you to be extremely precise when you are searching your User Experience.
+FullStory gives you the tools to create nuanced event filters that allow you to be extremely precise when you are searching your User Experience.

 In this document we’ll walk through the different components of the FullStory URL search tools and give you templates you can use to try these searches out in your own data.

 The base Visited URL event is the most broad of all the URL search tools.
 Changing the drop down from is to is not, starts with, ends with, has substring, or matches changes the logic for your event filter and allows you to be more specific in your search.

 Visited URL is searches for exact matches to the entire URL.
 This is a great option when you're searching for users who visited a very specific URL.

 Use the Visited URL is not filter to eliminate traffic from a URL that you are not interested in.
 You could, for example, filter out traffic from a staging or testing environment.

 Visited URL ends with is great for finding sessions where a user visited a URL that ends with something specific.
 FullStory will look for exact matches to the end of the URL with this option.

 Visited URL has substring

 When running a Visited URL has substring search, this will actually be run against the full URL.
 With this type of operator, you could essentially search for Visited URL (full) has substring /